ryan-mcclue/musings/notes.md

    This can be done via an IDE such as STM32CubeMX to create an example project Makefile.
    Alternatively can be done via a command line application such as libopencm3.
 3. **Targets**
-   Disable hardware fpu instructions and enable libgloss for simulator Enable nano libc with no system calls for target
+   Disable hardware fpu instructions and enable libgloss for simulator.
+Ensure main() call ordering mock test working Enable nano libc with no system calls for target
 4. **Flashing and Debugging**
    Coordinate *JLink/STLink* probe and board pin-outs